brentvollebregt/nitratine.net/posts/change-file-modification-time-in-python/post.md

 File modification time is different however as it is stored in the file.
 Even though the operating system still manages these, they can still be easily changed as opposed to creation time.

-The modification date can be found by right clicking on a file and selecting properties.
+The modification date can be found by right-clicking on a file and selecting properties.

 ![Properties showing times of a file](/posts/change-file-modification-time-in-python/properties.png)

 ## Setting File Modification Times
-First you will want to import os, time and datetime.
+First, you will want to import os, time and datetime.

 ```python
 import os